triviality/old_blog_that_supports_sage/_posts/2015-01-17-Subgroup-Explorer.md

 ![Subgroup Explorer](/images/SubgroupExplorer.png "Subgroup Lattice Generator")

-I've written an interactive subgroup explorer for all groups of size up to 32.
-It's powered by Sage and GAP, and allows you to view the subgroup conjugacy classes of a group from your browser.
+I've written a subgroup lattice generator for all groups of size up to 32.
+It's powered by Sage and GAP, and allows you to view the lattice of subgroups or subgroup conjugacy classes of a group from your browser.

 <!--more-->

-Instead of showing the full subgroup lattice, which can get messy for large groups, it only shows the [conjugacy classes of subgroups](http://en.wikipedia.org/wiki/Conjugacy_class#Conjugacy_of_subgroups_and_general_subsets) (i.e. all subgroups that are conjugate are combined into a single vertex).

-[Normal subgroups](http://en.wikipedia.org/wiki/Normal_subgroup) are colored green.
-Additionally, the [center](http://en.wikipedia.org/wiki/Center_%28group_theory%29) is blue while the [commutator subgroup](http://en.wikipedia.org/wiki/Commutator_subgroup) is pink.

-The edge labels indicate how many subgroups of one conjugacy class a given representative subgroup of another conjugacy class **contains**, or how many subgroups of one conjugacy class a given representative subgroup of another conjugacy class is **contained by**.
-The labels are omitted if these numbers are 1.
-The edge colors indicate whether the subgroups in the "smaller" conjugacy class are normal subgroups of those in "larger" conjugacy class.

-In the image above, the group `C3 x (C5 : C4)` (the colon stands for [semi-direct product](http://en.wikipedia.org/wiki/Semidirect_product) and is usually written $\rtimes$) contains 5 subgroups isomorphic to `C12` and 1 subgroup isomorphic to `C3 x D5`.
-The edge colors indicate that `C3 x D5` is a normal subgroup of `C3 x (C5:C4)` whereas `C12` is not.
-A table of letters in the group descriptions can be found [here](http://groupprops.subwiki.org/wiki/GAP:StructureDescription#Aspects_of_structure_description).

 Click **Go!** below to refresh the viewer, or if it doesn't load.

 <div class="go">